LCTL/react-redux-demo/README.md

 ### Limitations
 Redux only support sync operation, please add redux-thunk middleware for handle async operation.

-The semantic-ui only support modern browsers:
+The semantic-ui only support modern browser:
 * Last 2 Versions FF, Chrome, IE 10+, Safari Mac
 * IE 10+
 * Android 4.4+, Chrome for Android 44+
 * iOS Safari 7+

+This project only implement "pass" function.
+Other function just have layout only.
+Assump user logged in and viewing main page.